Binge Eating Disorder: Beyond Overeating

 People with BED base most, if not all, of their self-worth on their size and how well they can control it, unlike people without eating disorders who use various domains such as personality, sporting prowess, and intelligence to rate themselves.
 There are various types of CBT, but one of the most effective forms of CBT used for BED is guided self-help CBT (CBTgsh).

 CBTgsh is simple for therapists to teach and easy for people with BED to learn.
 With the aid of a self-help manual, therapists initially explain the rationale behind CBT and train people with BED to monitor their own eating behavior.
 Self-control strategies and problem-solving techniques to prevent relapse are also taught.
 Therapists also help to set reasonable goals and modules address obstacles likely to stand in the way of resolution of BED, such as perfectionism, low self-esteem and relationship difficulties.
-Unfortunately, although CBT is effective long-term for reducing binge eating behavior, it does not usually result in clinically meaningful weight loss.
+Unfortunately, although CBTgsh is effective long-term for reducing binge eating behavior, it does not usually result in clinically meaningful weight loss.

 Lisdexamfetamine (Vyvanse): Good Results Seen For BED